 (F) uses a computer, the Internet, text messaging, or any other electronic means to commit an act that is a part of the course of conduct.

 MONTANA LAW SEXUAL ASSAULT

 45-5-502.
 Sexual assault.
-(1) A person who knowingly subjects another person to any sexual contact without consent commits the offense of sexual assault.
+(1) A person who knowingly has sexual intercourse with another person without consent or with another person who is incapable of consent commits the offense of sexual intercourse without consent.